 You may be asking yourself, how is three-player chess fair?
 Couldn't two players easily gang up on the third to take them down?

 Theoretically, yes.
 Chess variants are very difficult to design fairly.
 For most common three-player chess variants, the winner is simply the player who is the first to deliver checkmate.
 The other two players lose, or the player who wasn't checkmated gets half a point.

 In the version created by Zubrin, players use a board with 96 cells.
 Kings are captured, and the last-remaining king wins.
 The pieces of whatever player is eliminated remain on the board and may be captured.

-Not only are you constantly worried about having your pieces taken down from 2 other players, but you get to watch the carnage of other players attacking each other as well.
+Not only are you constantly worried about having your pieces taken down from two other players, but you get to watch the carnage of other players attacking each other as well.
 It brings the fun of watching and playing a game of chess into one.

 Historically speaking, there are other ways to play three-player chess other than being "first to checkmate."
 Famously, there was a "neutrality rule" introduced in the mid-2000s by Ilshat Tagiev.
 This rule states that whoever's turn it is can only attack the enemy if he or she was attacked by that enemy in a previous move, or if the opponent was not attacked by the third player on its previous course.